hiun/NanumBarunGothic/README.md

 You can checkout Nanum Barun Gothic applied page at [Demo Page][demo]

 ## Contributors
-[wan2land] - Providing converted new Light and UltraLight font.
+[wan2land] - Providing converted new Light and UltraLight font, providing WOFF2 format for all font family.

 [EzKorry] - Issuing about `Content-Type` error in demo code.